gmume/MENTORING3/readme.md

 ### The three rules
 To get a flock like behavior, I needed to implement three rules that every boid follows.
 These rules are called cohesion, separation and alignment.

-In cohesion the boid tends to move to the middle of its neightbors.
 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\03_Cohesion.mp4" type="video/mp4">
+  <p>In cohesion the boid tends to move to the middle of its neightbors.</p>
 </video>

-For the separation every boid avoids to be to near to any of its neighbors.
 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\04_Avoidance.mp4" type="video/mp4">
+  <p>For the separation every boid avoids to be to near to any of its neighbors.</p>
 </video>

-And for alignment the boids tend to align their flight direction with that of their neighbors.
-When all rules are applied we allrady have some kind of flock.
 <video width="480" height="320" controls="controls">
   <source src="content\FLOCK2\05_ AllRules.mp4" type="video/mp4">
+  <p>And for alignment the boids tend to align their flight direction with that of their neighbors.<br>
+When all rules are applied we allrady have some kind of flock.</p>
 </video>

 ### Custom editor